 5. Milton Abbas

 Milton Abbas is easily identifiable due to the fairytale cottages adorning the high street through the village.
 Uniformed in size and nature, and unique by their colourful front doors, these houses all have large open lawns and are broken up by the occasional blossom tree.
 The house names give subtle clues to the historic residents that once inhabited them (blacksmiths, brewers, and the like).

-Don’t miss: The Milton Abbas Street Fair is reflective of the historic nature of the village.
+Don't miss: The Milton Abbas Street Fair is reflective of the historic nature of the village.
 Villagers dress up in period costume and there are plenty of arts and crafts, food and drink stalls, live entertainment and money raised for charity.
-The next fair will be 27 July 2019.

 Formerly known as 'Piddletown', Puddletown can be found nestled in the Piddle Valley.
 It has plenty of history behind it (it dates back as far as the Bronze Age) and the village most notably provided the inspiration for the fictional place of Weatherbury in Thomas Hardy's novel, 'Far from the Madding Crowd'.
 These days it's just a really lovely place to live.
 There are lots of period properties with cottage windows and rose bush gardens - perfect for a country ramble and an afternoon of dream-house spotting in Dorset.